Office: 202, 2a| Phone: +49 (0)40 8998 2412| Email: georgios.papathanasiou[at]desy.de

 Selected Presentations

-- Dicretizing String Theory: Non-technical Talk
+- Dicretizing String Theory: Slides

 - The Morphology of N=6 Chern-Simons Theory: Poster